London Gatwick Airport Guide

 If you are an economy class traveller, you can enter these lounges at London Gatwick airport either by purchasing a lounge pass or through a membership program.
 Visit the individual lounge page for more details (ie. facilities, hours, pass and membership information):

 - Regus Express Business Lounge - Location: South Terminal, Arrivals Concourse, Ground Floor.
+Showers are available.
 Lounge Access: Pay at the Door (£39.00).

 If sleeping in London Gatwick Airport does not appeal to you, there are hotels near the airport: